- About JKM

 - E-mail: firstname.lastname@example.org

 Collections of the JKM Library

-The following collections comprise the bibliographic resources of the JKM Library:
+The following collections comprise the hard-copy bibliographic resources of the JKM Library:

-Dissertations: comprised of Ph.D./Th.D dissertations and doctor of ministry project-theses, dissertations are shelved on the third floor of JKM west and do not circulate.
+Dissertations: comprised of Ph.D./Th.D dissertations and doctor of ministry project-theses, dissertations are shelved on the third floor of the LSTC west wing and do not circulate.
 Copies of most Ph.D. disserations completed at LSTC are available for purchase through the Dissertation Express service of UMI/ProQuest.

-EPRC (Educational Practices Resource Collection): located at the north end of the second floor of the LSTC west wing, the EPRC comprises books, curricula, and multimedia of a programmatic nature.
-Please note that while the catalog indicates that dvds are shelved in the EPRC, they are available for checkout in JKM east.
+EPRC (Educational Practices Resource Collection): located at the south end of the third floor of the LSTC west wing, the EPRC comprises books, curricula, and multimedia of a programmatic nature.

-Reserve: Shelved behind the circulation desk of JKM east, materials on reserve circulate for a instructor-designated period of time.
+Reserve: Shelved behind the circulation desk, materials on reserve circulate for a instructor-designated period of time.
 Faculty should contact Barry C. Hopkins, Associate Librarian for Public Services, by email at email@example.com to place materials on reserve or if they have questions about reserve lists.